FREDERIK VANDEN BORRE

 Tactile transducers add vibration from the game in several places to increase immersion.
 These small, powerful devices let you feel your engine revs, gunfire and other impacts and are placed by your feet, hands and back.

-tracker near the players head constantly updates the orientation of the sphere and cancels the movement of the simulator from the players view.
+A tracker near the players head constantly updates the orientation of the sphere and cancels the movement of the simulator from the players view.
 The simulator can accommodate users from children to tall adults, we support every type of controller and they can be quickly changed.

 VR OASIS HANDS ON